Skip to content

 • The “Address” must be a valid address for a Google Map to appear on the finished event.
 In the “Directions” field, type in any directions needed to the location that you have entered to help your users find it from a specific highway or well-known landmark.

 • The next field is for “Room.”
-Fill this in if there is a specific room associated with your event.
-The room can be a room name, letter, or number.
-Whatever it needs to be.
+Fill this in if a specific room is associated with your event.
+The room can be a name, letter, or number—whatever it needs to be.

 • If you select “Virtual” instead of “In-Person,” you can see that you are able to add in “Dial-In Instructions” (for example, adding the dial-in number for Zoom, GoToMeeting, etc.), a “Stream URL” (for example, the URL where users can tune in for a live stream), and a “Stream Embed Code” (if your streaming service supports embedding video, paste the code here and it will automatically be placed in your event landing page).

-• And finally, you have the option to select a Hybrid Event.
-This means that there is both an in-person and a virtual aspect to your event.
-As such, you have the ability to add both an event place and dial-in instructions.
+• Finally, you have the option to select a Hybrid Event.
+This means that your event will have both an in-person and a virtual aspect.
+As such, you can add both an event place and dial-in instructions.

 Classifications